 Active Listening is one of the most effective ways to connect with others.
-If you are sincerely interested in the other person, the use of this tool will help you develop a solid connection with the speaker.
+If you are sincerely interested in the other person, the use of this tool will help you develop a solid connection with them.
 Best of all, this is a skill almost anyone can learn.

 Attitude is the most important part of successfully learning active listening.
 Keep in mind that this incredibly valuable communication skill works best if you remember that